Jedi Mind: [The Definitive Guide]

 But the Jedi’s mind is strong and focused.

 And your mind will be strong and focused, too.

 It’s hard to explain.
 You won’t walk around like a mindless zombie, totally unaware of your surroundings.
 You won’t be “tuned out.”

 You will be completely aware of everything going on.
 The difference is you won’t be pulled into the fray.
 You will merely observe.

 The only way to find out for yourself, is to get started with your training.

 How can I use this guide for my Jedi mind?

 Make a commitment to practice every day.
-You’ll be amazed to discover what five minutes of mediation can do for you.
+You’ll be amazed to discover what five minutes of meditation can do for you.

 Stick with the plan and don’t rush the process.
 You need to develop the easy stuff first.
 For example, it’s easier to sit in a quiet room to practice meditation than it is to practice meditation with a lawnmower revving it’s engine outside your open window.

 Take a step back as needed.
 If I get overwhelmed by distractions while I’m out in the world, I know it’s time for me to go back to the cave and seal the cracks in my foundation.
 And that’s okay.
 You may need to “brush up” on the fundamentals of your Jedi mind training, too.
 Everyone does.
 So just do it if you need it.